 In each of our offices, we have multiple conference rooms that we utilize in conducting a mediation.
 Our facilities allow for each party to be able to meet privately not only with their attorneys but also with the mediator as the mediation session progresses.
 Inasmuch as we recognize that a mediation can be stressful for all involved, we attempt to provide facilities that are comfortable and conducive to minimizing the stress associated with mediation.

-Fees are charged on a flat-fee basis, per day of the mediation, and the fees are split between the parties.
+Fees for mediation services are charged on a flat-fee basis, per day of the mediation, and the fees are split between the parties.